LambdaTest/documentation/docs/smartui-puppeteer-setup.md

 This documentation will act as your step-by-step guide in to perform Puppteer test with SmartUI.

-### Pre-requisites for running SmartUI with Puppeteer
+### Prerequisites for running SmartUI with Puppeteer

 - Basic understanding of Puppeteer is required.
 - Go to [SmartUI](https://smartui.lambdatest.com/) and login along with your credentials.